nguyenpham/ocgdb/README.md

   carlsen.ocgdb.db3
 ```

 ## Names
-Names should be Camel style, less space and closed to PGN tag names as much as posible.
+Names of tables, columnes... should be Camel style, less space and close to PGN tag names as much as posible.
 For examples: ```White, BlackElo, PlyCount, GameCount, FEN```

 ### Some important Table names